 I’m putting both of these down because they are pretty similar in terms of the core of what they offer.
-The main difference is at the end of the day, SEMRush offers more SpyFu, but of course it comes with a heftier price tag.
+The main difference is at the end of the day, SEMRush offers more than SpyFu, but of course, it comes with a heftier price tag.

-The core features of both programs is keywords, brand, and competitor analysis of your SEO and SEM efforts.
-But both software companies have expanded their services within the last few years.
+The core features of both programs are keywords, brand, and competitor analysis of your SEO and SEM efforts, but both software companies have expanded their services within the last few years.
 Some of the off-site reports and programs these offer are: backlinking campaigns, backlink audits, brand monitoring, and social media trackers.